tj/commander/README.txt

 = Commander

+The complete solution for Ruby command-line executables.
-Small, intuative gem for creating executables.
-Commander bridges the gap between other terminal related libraries you know and love (OptionParser, HighLine).
+Commander bridges the gap between other terminal related libraries you know and love (OptionParser, HighLine), while providing many new features such.

 == Features: